Applies to FLkey 37 & FLkey Mini

 This lets you customise the CC message sent by the sustain pedal, which by default is 64.
 Note that changing this message will change how it is received, so if it is not set to 64 it may not be interpreted as a sustain/hold command.

 On the updates page, you can update and reinstall the firmware of your FLkey When you first get the FLkey it is worth checking here to see that you have the latest firmware.
-This will list all the changes we've made to the firmware as well in the Release Notes.
+This will list all the changes we've made to the firmware, as well as the Release Notes.